nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/ssh-to-cloud-VM.md

 to the instance.

 !!! info "How to attach New Security Group(s) to any running VM?"
-    If you want to attach any new Security Group(s) to a running VM after it was launched.
+    If you want to attach any new Security Group(s) to a running VM after it has launched.
 First create all new Security Group(s) with all the rules required as described [here](../access-and-security/security-groups.md).
 Note that same
     Security Groups can be used by multiple VMs so don't create same or redundant Security Rules based Security Groups as there are Quota per project.
-Once have created all Security Groups, you can easily attach them with any existing VM(s).
+Once have created all Security Groups, you can easily attach them to any existing VM(s).
 You can select the VM from Compute -> Instances tab and then select "Edit Security Groups" as shown below: